msgtn/r0b0/docs/blsm.md

 ...
 ```

-*This next part is a kludge.* We need to update this address in two files: `r0b0/rigs/static/controller.js`, and `r0b0/rigs/host.py`.
+*This next part is a kludge.* We need to update this address in three files: `r0b0/rigs/static/controller.js`, `r0b0/rigs/static/player.js`, and `r0b0/rigs/host.py`.
 This address is stored as `socketAddr` and `SOCKET_ADDR` towards the top of each file — modify these to `https://someRandomLettersAndNumbers.ngrok.app`:
-In `controller.js`:
+In `controller.js` and `player.js`:
 ```
 const socketAddr = "https://someRandomLettersAndNumbers.ngrok.app"
 ```